Number: Main classification

-A more complete list of number sets appears in the following diagram.

 Natural numbers

 The most familiar numbers are the natural numbers (sometimes called whole numbers or counting numbers): 1, 2, 3, and so on.
 Traditionally, the sequence of natural numbers started with 1 (0 was not even considered a number for the Ancient Greeks.)
 However, in the 19th century, set theorists and other mathematicians started including 0 (cardinality of the empty set, i.e. 0 elements, where 0 is thus the smallest cardinal number) in the set of natural numbers.
-Today, different mathematicians use the term to describe both sets, including 0 or not.
+Today, various mathematicians use the term to describe both sets, including 0 or not.
 The mathematical symbol for the set of all natural numbers is N, also written $\mathbb{N}$, and sometimes $\mathbb{N}_0$ or $\mathbb{N}_1$ when it is necessary to indicate whether the set should start with 0 or 1, respectively.

 In the base 10 numeral system, in almost universal use today for mathematical operations, the symbols for natural numbers are written using ten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 The radix or base is the number of unique numerical digits, including zero, that a numeral system uses to represent numbers (for the decimal system, the radix is 10).
 In this base 10 system, the rightmost digit of a natural number has a place value of 1, and every other digit has a place value ten times that of the place value of the digit to its right.

 In set theory, which is capable of acting as an axiomatic foundation for modern mathematics, natural numbers can be represented by classes of equivalent sets.
 For instance, the number 3 can be represented as the class of all sets that have exactly three elements.
-Alternatively, in Peano Arithmetic, the number 3 is represented as sss0, where s is the "successor" function (i.e., 3 is the third successor of 0).
+Alternatively, in Peano Arithmetic, the number 3 is represented as S(S(S(0))), where S is the "successor" function (i.e., 3 is the third successor of 0).
 Many different representations are possible; all that is needed to formally represent 3 is to inscribe a certain symbol or pattern of symbols three times.